Louisiana Cop Wayne Welsh, Suspended In 2017 For Posting Racist Facebook Meme, Is Now His Town’s Police Chief

 Welsh’s original sharing of the Facebook meme in 2017 garnered plenty of national attention, coming at a time when police forces were under scrutiny for interactions with black communities and coming after a spate of killings of unarmed black men.
 There had been allegations that some police departments were infiltrated with white supremacists, a trend the FBI had warned of more than a decade ago, PBS News noted.

-Many at the time called on Welsh to be fired, but instead he was suspended before being allowed to return to the force.
+Many at the time called on Welsh to be fired, but instead, he was suspended before being allowed to return to the force.
 His recent ascension to chief of police has generated quite a bit of controversy as well.

 LOUISIANA COP WHO WAS SUSPENDED FOR SHARING A RACIST IMAGE ON FACEBOOK BECOMES HIS TOWN'S POLICE CHIEF JUST TWO YEARS LATER